 Participants who successfully complete the course will receive a University of Bradford certificate of attendance.

 - Be a University of Bradford approved DCM™ (Basic) User in Version 8.0

-- To have carried out a DCM™ cycle within the past six months
+- Have carried out a minimum of three full cycles of DCM™, with one of these being within the past six months

-- To be in a role that enables you to influence practice change within your organisation
+- Be in a role that enables you to influence practice change within health and social care

 £850 per person, inclusive of lunches and refreshments.
 There is an additional cost for residential accommodation.